augustuswm/requirejs-dust/README.md

 ## Tips

-The idea behind the plugin is to build with node and then ship the compiled templates with dust core rather than full
+The idea behind the plugin is to build with node and then ship the compiled templates with dust core rather than full.

 The following can be added to your require config ( I didn't write this, but I can't find my source to give them credit )